 In addition to accessing CSAT to confirm or update user roles, and being proactive regarding resubmittal of data, facilities should review the CFATS regulatory process in detail to fully understand its background and current applicability.
 Areas of attention should include:

 TRC has assisted over 100 facilities to comply or “exempt out” of the CFATS program over the past 7 years.
-Our teams include security planning and design staff certified in Chemical-Terrorism Vulnerability Information.
+Our teams include security planning and design staff authorized to work with in Chemical-Terrorism Vulnerability Information.
 With a combination of security expertise and regulatory knowledge regarding hazardous chemicals in the workplace, we provides clients with a holistic solutions for compliance across many overlapping chemical-based rules.

 Please download our Regulatory Update or contact us for more information.